decentralized-identity/credential-manifest/README.md

-# credential-manifest
+# DID Credential Manifest

-Format that normalizes the definition of requirements for the issuance of a credential
+The DID Credential Manifest allows an Issuer of a specific credential to specify their verification requirements to Subjects.

+Details can be found in the [Explainer](explainer.md).